bassmanitram/actions-for-nautilus/README.md

 * `zenity` - a Gnome UI toolkit for shell scripts

 # Configuration UI
-When you install this extension, a Configurator application is installed into your local desktop Applications collection.
+When you install this extension, a configuration application is installed into your local desktop Applications collection.

 To start the application: